yuva-dev/project_alpha/README.md

 Example 1.
 LIVE nudge can inform the user to choose an alternate payment method when a particular payment method is experiencing high rates of failure.

-Example 2: LIVE nudge can also inform the user about a potential server overloads (which then impacts the probability of booking a succesful ticket) while booking during festive season.
+Example 2: LIVE nudge can also inform the user about a potential server overload (which then impacts the probability of booking a successful ticket) while booking during festive season.

 # Extra